Discover 25 excellent examples of Swedish architecture – from Turning Torso to Treehotel.

 2. Twisted skyscraper

-Malmö’s Turning Torso, designed by Santiago Calatrava, is the world’s first twisting skyscraper and Scandinavia’s tallest tower at 190 metres.
-It celebrated its tenth birthday in 2015, and won the Council on Tall Buildings and Urban Habitat's (CTBUH) ‘10 Year Award’ the same year.
+Malmö’s Turning Torso, designed by Santiago Calatrava, is the world’s first twisting skyscraper and Scandinavia’s second tallest tower at 190 metres.
+In 2015, it won the Council on Tall Buildings and Urban Habitat's (CTBUH) ‘10 Year Award’.

 3. Moveable church